 calendardigital-marketingit-solutionslocation-dotmet-logo-whitequoteundeclaredweb-development

-Describe how the Management, Entrepreneurship, & Technology Program in Engineering and Business at UC Berkeley will help you to achieve your goals.
-Share with us the world you come from (for example, your family, school, community, city, or town).
-What unique experiences from your world motivated you to apply to our program?
+A. Share with us the world you come from (for example, your family, school, community, city, or town).
+What unique experiences from your world motivated you to apply to this business and engineering dual degree program?

 Continuing Student Admissions